Getting Relief With the Right Pinched Nerve Treatment

 Do you work at a desk all day?
 Try adjusting it to be more ergonomically friendly.
 Make sure your elbows are in line with your keyboard.
 Ensure your feet are on the ground and your back is on the backrest.
 Adjust your monitor to eye height.

-These small changes can improve your posture and prevent aches and pains, especially if you’re suffering from a pinched nerve in your shoulder or upper back.
+These small changes can improve your posture and prevent aches and pains, especially if you’re suffering from a pinched nerve in your shoulder or upper back, or if you have heel pain that extends to your legs.

 3. If the pain is severe enough, take over-the-counter medication

 If you can’t sleep or function due to the pain from a pinched nerve in your shoulder blade or elsewhere, it may be best to temporarily take pain relievers, such as Ibuprofen.
-This can help relieve your symptoms for now, until you can get the help you need.
+This can help with pain relief of symptoms for now, until you can get the help you need from a physical therapy professional.

 5. Try heat or ice packs on the pinched nerve